 At present, he is the Director of University Relations at Brigham Young University.
 He recently completed his ninth volume of Postludes and continues to direct choirs and train organists.

 Mark Campbell is a native of Provo, UT.
 In high school he began his organ studies with Carol Dean (1947-2018), one of the most prolific and important private organ teachers in Utah Valley.
 She made sure to immerse Mark in the vibrant organ culture in the region, as well as introduce him to the organ program at Brigham Young University.

-Since then, Mark has studied with Professors Douglas Bush (1947-2013) and Don Cook (BYU), Professors David Eaton and Robert S. Brewer in San Antonio (UTSA), and is currently a candidate for the Doctor of Musical Arts degree in Church Music at the University of Kansas (KU) where he studies with Professors James Higdon, Michael Bauer and Kevin Vogt.
+Since then, Mark has studied with Professors Douglas Bush (1947-2013) and Don Cook (BYU), Professors David Eaton and Robert S. Brewer in San Antonio (UTSA), and recently completed his Doctor of Musical Arts degree in Church Music at the University of Kansas (KU) where he studied with Professors James Higdon, Michael Bauer and Kevin Vogt.